samvera/samvera.github.io/pages/hydra/developer_community/communication.md

 ## IRC

-Slack is more active, but there is still a #projecthydra IRC channel on chat.freenode.net.
+Slack is more active, but there is still a #samvera IRC channel on chat.freenode.net.
 Connect using your favorite IRC client, or using http://webchat.freenode.net/.
 If you are new to IRC, the Code4lib [IRC wiki page](http://code4lib.org/irc) is a good introduction.